vmware-archive/git_scripts/README.md

 You can put the .pairs file in your project repo root directory and check it into git, or you can put it in your ~ directory so it's available to all projects on the workstation.

+By default this command affects the configuration in the current project (.git/config).
+Use the `--global` option to set the global git configuration for all projects (~/.gitconfig).

 ## git-project

     $ git project pivots